 1972) are made public and can be accessed through the Council's website.
 Striking a balance between providing the right amount of information to satisfy transparency demands and enhance public scrutiny while not being too onerous to provide and for users to understand Where possible, reports are written in a public-facing and non-technical manner.
 All reports (save those which are considered to be private under the Local Government Act 1972) are made public and can be accessed through the Council's website.
-7.2 Implementing good practice in reporting g Reporting at least annually on performance, value for money and stewardship of resources to stakeholders in a timely and understandable way Annual Statement of Accounts report the Council's financial performance against the original estimate set for that financial year.
+7.2 Implementing good practice in reporting 3 Reporting at least annually on performance, value for money and stewardship of resources to stakeholders in a timely and understandable way Annual Statement of Accounts report the Council's financial performance against the original estimate set for that financial year.
 The statement is prepared in accordance with the CIPFA Code for Local Authority Accounting.
 Included within the financial statements will be a judgement from the Council's external auditor on value for money and adequate use of resources.
 Also included within the financial statements is the Annual Governance Statement which is approved by Members and signed by the Chief Executive and Leader of the Council and provides evidence on the Council's adherence to the Local Code of Corporate Governance.
 Ensuring members and senior management own the results reported The Annual Governance Statement is approved by the Leader of the Council and Chief Executive, and the financial statements are considered and approved by Management Team and the Audit Committee.
 Ensuring robust arrangements for assessing the extent to which the principles contained in the framework have been applied and publishing the results on this assessment, including an action plan for improvement and evidence to demonstrate good governance (the annual governance statement) Compliance is reviewed on an annual basis and reported to Audit Committee.
 Ensuring that the framework is applied to jointly managed or shared service organisations as appropriate Where appropriate, the principles will be applied to shared services.
-Ensuring that performance information that accompanies the financial statements is Performance information is included as part of the budget setting process, in-year reports and closedown process as appropriate.
-7.3 Assurance and effective accountability Responsibility for acting upon recommendations from external audit rests with the relevant service, and is monitored through individual service management teams and the corporate management team.
-The Council has an effective internal audit service, and an Audit Committee.
-The Council takes an active part in Peer Reviews as appropriate.
-Risks are picked up through the contract monitoring process and reported through Audit Committee or a relevant Advisory Board.
-Such arrangements are subject to public reports to each authority in the partnership.
+Ensuring that performance information that accompanies the financial statements is Performance information is included as part of the budget setting process, in-year prepared on a consistent and timely basis and the statements allow for comparisons with other, similar, organisations. reports and closedown process as appropriate.
+7.3 Assurance and effective accountability Ensuring that recommendations for corrective action made by external audit are acted upon Responsibility for acting upon recommendations from external audit rests with the relevant service, and is monitored through individual service management teams and the corporate management team.
+Ensuring an effective internal audit service with direct access to members is in place, providing assurance with regard to governance arrangements and that recommendations are acted upon The Council has an effective internal audit service, and an Audit Committee.
+Welcoming peer challenge, reviews and inspections from regulatory bodies and implementing recommendations The Council takes an active part in Peer Reviews as appropriate.
+Gaining assurance on risks associated with delivering services through third parties and that this is evidenced in the annual governance statement Risks are picked up through the contract monitoring process and reported through Audit Committee or a relevant Advisory Board.
+Ensuring that when working in partnership, arrangements for accountability are clear and the need for wider public accountability has been recognized and met Such arrangements are subject to public reports to each authority in the partnership.
 The Contracts Procedure Rules also ensure that standard contract terms are imposed ensuring proper accountability.